Charlotte Spousal Support Attorneys

 - Remarriage or Cohabitation: If the supported spouse remarries or begins cohabitating in a marriage-like relationship with a new partner, it may be a basis for terminating or modifying spousal support.

-- Changes in Living Expenses: Significant changes in the living expenses of either spouse, such as a major increase in healthcare costs or housing expenses, may be considered when seeking a modification.
+- Changes in Living Expenses: When seeking a modification, significant changes in either spouse's living expenses, such as a significant increase in healthcare costs or housing expenses, may be considered.

 - Duration of Support: If spousal support was initially ordered for a specific duration (durational alimony) and that duration has expired, it may be a basis for modification or termination.

-- Fraud or Misrepresentation: If there is evidence of fraud or material misrepresentation in the initial spousal support agreement, the court may consider modifying the support order.
+- Fraud or Misrepresentation: If the initial spousal support agreement contains evidence of fraud or material misrepresentation, the court may consider modifying the support order.

-- Mutual Agreement: If both parties agree to a modification of spousal support and present the agreement to the court, the court may approve the modification.
+- Mutual Agreement: If both parties agree to modify spousal support and present the agreement to the court, the court may approve the modification.

 Alimony FAQ: